Survey of India floats tenders to procure 260 drones to ‘digitally map’ 6 lakh villages

 The organisation has also floated a tender to hire five professional survey grade drone services team for mapping in Uttarakhand for one year.
 Each Drone services team will include one survey grade drone, a trained drone pilot, and insurance coverage among other things.

-Eligible bidders: Bidders should have 1-2 years experience in carrying out Professional Survey grade RPAS/Drone based large scale mapping projects.
+Eligible bidders: Bidders should have 1-2 years experience in carrying out professional survey grade RPAS/Drone based large scale mapping projects.
 For startups recognised by DPIIT, this condition doesn’t apply.

 All drones and related services to be supplied under this contract will need to have their “origin in India or any other country with which India has not banned trade relations”.
 The term “origin” here means the place where goods are “mined, grown, produced, or manufactured or from where the related services are arranged and supplied”.